1962 NFL season: Hall of Fame Game

-Conference races
+Division races

 The Green Bay Packers won their first ten games, until losing 26–14 on November 22 at Detroit.
 The Lions' win put them a game behind the Pack rather than 2 games behind, but in the final week, they lost to Chicago, 3–0.
-Even a Lions win would have been made moot when Green Bay's won 20–17 at L.A. to finish with a record of 13–1.
+Even a Lions win would have been made moot when Green Bay won 20–17 at L.A. to finish with a record of 13–1.

-In the Eastern conference, the Redskins were unbeaten after six games.
+In the Eastern Division, the Redskins were unbeaten after six games.
 Their four wins and two ties would have been an .833 record in later years, but in 1962, a tie game was not counted at all.
 In Week Seven (October 28), the Giants handed the Skins their first loss, 49–34.
-When Washington lost again the next week, 38–10 to Dallas, the Giants 31–28 win over St. Louis gave them a 6–2 record and the conference lead.
+When Washington lost again the next week, 38–10 to Dallas, the Giants 31–28 win over St. Louis gave them a 6–2 record and the division lead.
 The Giants rode a nine-game winning streak to capture the Eastern title and the right to host the title game against Green Bay.